PerlAlien/Alien-Build/README.md

     Regular expression for the files that should be copied from the `DESTDIR` into the stage directory.
 If not defined, then all files will be copied.

+- platform

+    Hash reference.
+Contains information about the platform beyond just `$^O`.

+    - compiler\_type

+        Refers to the type of flags that the compiler accepts.
+May be expanded in the future, but for now, will be one of:

+        - microsoft

+            On Windows when using Microsoft Visual C++

+        - unix

+            Virtually everything else, including gcc on windows.

+        The main difference is that with Visual C++ `-LIBPATH` should be used instead of `-L`, and static libraries should have the `.LIB` suffix instead of `.a`.

 ## install\_prop

     my $href = $build->install_prop;